Skip to Content

 • Occasionally preys on insects and reptiles.

 The vocalization of the Long-Crested Eagle is a distinctive, powerful “kweeeeya,” serving both as a territorial call and a form of communication during the breeding season.
 Easy to distinguish in flight, the Long-Crested Eagle has a notable wing pattern—considerable white under the wings—which differs from the darker coloration seen when the bird is perched.
-This eagle’s ecological role is crucial in controlling the population of small mammals and in maintaining the balance within its ecosystem.
+This eagle’s ecological role is crucial in controlling small mammals’ population and maintaining the balance within its ecosystem.

 Crowned Hawk-Eagle